Varalaxmi Sarathkumar

-Varalaxmi Sarathkumar (born 5 March 1985) is an Indian actress who appears in Tamil and Telugu films, in addition to Kannada and Malayalam films.
+Varalaxmi Sarathkumar (born 5 March 1985) is an Indian actress who appears in Tamil, Telugu, Kannada and Malayalam films.
 She made her debut with the Tamil film Podaa Podi (2012).

 Early life and family

-Varalaxmi was born to actor Sarathkumar and Chaya on 5 March 1985.
+Varalaxmi was born to actor Sarathkumar and Chaya on 5 March 1985 in Bangalore (Bengaluru), Karnataka, India.
 Her stepmother is actress Raadhika.

-Varalaxmi did her schooling at St. Michael's Academy, Chennai.
+Varalaxmi did her schooling from St. Michael's Academy, Chennai.
 She is a graduate in Microbiology from Hindustan Arts and Science college, Chennai with a Masters in Business Management from the University of Edinburgh.
 She honed her acting skills at Anupam Kher's Acting School in Mumbai, before becoming a professional actress.

+Personal life

+On 2 March 2024, Varalaxmi got engaged to Nicholai Sachdev, who is a gallerist based in Mumbai.
+They married on 3 July 2024.

 Career

 Varalaxmi auditioned for Shankar's Boys (2003) and was selected to play the lead role, before her father requested her to turn down the opportunity.
-Likewise, she also missed out on opportunities to act in Balaji Sakthivel's Kaadhal (2004) and Venkat Prabhu's Saroja (2008).
+Similarly, she also missed out on opportunities to act in Balaji Sakthivel's Kaadhal (2004) and Venkat Prabhu's Saroja (2008).

 Varalaxmi signed on to star in Vignesh Shivan's romantic drama film Podaa Podi (2012) during June 2008, citing that the opportunity to portray a London-based dancer had excited her.
 The film went through a protracted development, taking four years to make, before being released in October 2012.
 Co-starring Silambarasan, Varalaxmi won critical acclaim for her performance.
 Rediff.com noted she was the "scene stealer" and added "she comes across as a genuine, warm person, able and willing to accept those around her for themselves, and rattles off her dialogues with such spontaneity and charm that she wins you over right away".
 Likewise, a critic from Sify.com wrote she "is the big surprise here as she makes a promising debut and brings alive her character with not just those smart lines, but with the kind of confidence and candour".
-The film also performed moderately at the box office, and performed particularly well in the multiplexes.
-Soon after the film's release, Varalaxmi worked on Sundar C's masala film Madha Gaja Raja, alongside Vishal, but the film remains unreleased owing to financial troubles.
+The film performed moderately at the box office but performed well in the multiplexes.

-Her second release was the Kannada film Maanikya (2014), alongside actor Sudeep, and the film went on to become amongst the most profitable Kannada films of the year.
-In 2014, she began filming for Bala's Tharai Thappattai (2016), where she had to lose ten kilograms to portray a karakattam dancer.
+In 2014, she embarked on her second venture, the Kannada film Maanikya (2014), starring alongside actor Sudeep.
+This film proved to be a major success and emerged as one of the highest-grossing Kannada films of that year.